Martina Guelfi

 Labour Day, a time of the year that invites us to reflect on the achievements of the labour movement, is an important date that is not only celebrated in Italy.
 In fact, even in North America it is a cherished holiday, even though it falls on the first Monday of September.

 The years have passed, but May Day has remained (despite the interlude of the twenty-year fascist period, during which it was abolished).
 Even today, Labour Day reflects the social and political struggles and demands of present time, linked to work but not only.
-The importance of this anniversary is underlined by events and initiatives that, just like flowers in spring, bloom in every part of our peninsula.
+The significance of this occasion is highlighted by events and initiatives across Italy.

 It is a unique festival that combines the characteristics of a music concert, a TV show and a street event.
 A formula that manages to please everyone, but without forgetting the important social and political themes that have given rise to this heartfelt festivity.

-As usual, this year's "concertone" will take place in Piazza San Giovanni in Laterano and will be free of charge.
-The event, which will be broadcast simultaneously on Raitre, Rai Play and Rai Radio 2, will be held from 3pm to 7pm and from 8pm to late at night, with the start scheduled for around 1.15pm.
+The event, which will be broadcast simultaneously on Raitre, Rai Play and Rai Radio 2, will take place from 3.00 pm to 7.00 pm and from 8.00 pm until late at night, with the start scheduled for around 1.15 pm.

 The concert, entrusted to the artistic direction of director and actor Michele Riondino, Roy Paci and Antonio Diodato, will take place at the magnificent Archaeological Park of the Greek Walls and feature famous singers, Italian bands and emerging artists.